xtuml/mc/doc/notes/8981_marking_dnt.md

 the marks in the separately persisted marking files.

 4.2.2 pragmas
-Emit pragmas into the generated MASL as before.
+Emit pragmas into the generated MASL as before changing only x2m and not masl.

 5. Analysis
 -----------